 Exporting and Importing Machine Learning Utterances

-You can import and export ML utterances of a bot into another in CSV and JSON formats.
-You can choose between ‘In-Development’ or ‘Published’ tasks to export, whereas importing utterances always replace the latest copy of the task in the bot.
+You can import and export ML utterances of a VA into another in CSV and JSON formats.
+You can choose between ‘In-Development’ or ‘Published’ tasks to export, whereas importing utterances always replace the latest copy of the task.

 How to Export or Import ML Utterances

-- On the bot’s menu, click Natural Language > Machine Learning Utterances.
+- On the VA’s Build menu, click Natural Language -> Training.

-Note: The export of ML utterances vary based on this selection as explained in the Versioning and Behavior of the Exported UUtterances section below.
+Note: The export of ML utterances varies based on this selection as explained in the Versioning and Behavior of the Exported Utterances section below.